Libbylab-utoronto/Libby-Lab-Website-2/research/index.md

 Our lab addresses this by studying how stem cells maintain a permissive epigenetic state to precisely control gene expression and fate decisions amid changing signals and tissue shapes.
 Using the developing neural tube as a model—an organ that undergoes extensive morphogenesis and generates diverse nervous system cell types—we explore the feedback between intrinsic cell states and their environment.

+By combining _in vivo_ studies in chick embryos with _in vitro_ human stem cell models, we investigate tissue formation across scales to reveal key developmental mechanisms and inform tissue engineering and regenerative medicine.

 {% endcapture %}

 {%